veliancreate-zz/responsive-shopping-cart/README.md

 Tests can then be run from the command line by simply typing ``grunt``.

 If you'd like to run the app locally, type ``nodemon`` from the command line and point your browser at localhost:3000.

+## App features:

+* As a User I can view the products and their category, price and availability information.
+* As a User I can add a product to my shopping cart.
+* As a User I can remove a product from my shopping cart.
+* As a User I can view the total price for the products in my shopping cart.
+* As a User I can apply a voucher to my shopping cart.
+* As a User I can view the total price for the products in my shopping cart with discounts applied.
+* As a User I am alerted when I apply an invalid voucher to my shopping cart.
+* As a User I am unable to Out of Stock products to the shopping cart.

+## Screen shots